KNR-PW/LRT_forward_trajectory_controller/README.md

 ## Introduction

-This project is based on th [joint_trajctory_controller](https://github.com/ros-controls/ros2_controllers/tree/humble/joint_trajectory_controller).
+This project is based on the [joint_trajectory_controller](https://github.com/ros-controls/ros2_controllers/tree/humble/joint_trajectory_controller).
 It provides a `ros2_control` `ControllerInterface` used as a simplified `joint_forward_trajectory_controller` for trajectory interpolation.
 It is designed as a controller for executing joint-space trajectories on a group of joints.